-$For more information \textit{visit}: \underline{https://immunisationhandbook.health.gov.au/vaccination-for-special-risk-groups/vaccination-for-people-at-occupational-risk}$ reasonably practicable to eliminate these, they are required to reduce those risks so far as is reasonably practicable
+$For more information visit: \underline{https://immunisationhandbook.health.gov.au/vaccination-for-special-risk-groups/vaccination-for-people-at-occupational-risk}$

 Under the Occupational Health and Safety Act 2004 employers must provide a working environment that is safe and without risks to health.
 Further, employers are required to take steps to eliminate risks so far as is reasonably practicable.
-If it is not
+If it is not reasonably practicable to eliminate these, they are required to reduce those risks so far as is reasonably practicable